 A zero coupon bond is a bond which doesn’t pay periodic payments, instead having only a face value (value at maturity) and a present value (current value).
 This makes calculating the yield to maturity of a zero coupon bond straight-forward:

-Let’s take as an example the following bond:
+Let’s take the following bond as an example:

 - Current Price: $600

 - Par Value: $1000

 - Annual Coupon Rate: 0%

 (Present Value / Face Value) ^ (1/n) – 1 =

 (1000 / 600) ^ (1 / 3) – 1=

 Use the Yield to Maturity as you would use other measures of valuation: a factor in your decision whether to buy or avoid a bond.